oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 ## **Appendix**: About the Product
 ### **Overview**

-Hard-coded within the Oracle Database core product, this features is part of the *Advanced Security Option (ASO)*
+Available with the Oracle Database core product, this features is part of the *Advanced Security Option (ASO)*

 TDE Enables you to encrypt data so that only an authorized recipient can read it.